Transparency

 Debit cards are widely accepted both in-store and online, and they are the standard form of cashless payment.
 Most German banks issue a debit card when you open a current account.
 Modern cards — particularly those from online banks — are typically Visa or Mastercard-branded, making them universally usable worldwide.

-Premium debit cards – such as the N26 Go and Metal cards – may be equipped with additional services, including insurance, shopping benefits, or lounge access at airports, just like real credit cards.
-The N26 premium cards are great for international travel, offering zero foreign transaction fees, travel insurance coverage, and free cash withdrawals in foreign currencies.
+Premium debit cards – such as the N26 Go and Metal cards – may be equipped with additional services, including insurance, shopping benefits, or the option to purchase discounted airport lounge access.
+N26 Go is especially useful for international travel, offering foreign-currency cash withdrawals, travel insurance coverage, and travel-related benefits.
+N26 Metal offers stronger premium perks, including a free annual airport lounge pass.

 Giro Card vs. Modern Debit Cards